jfasch/jfasch-home/trainings/material/soup/linux/hardware/pwm/topic.rst

 its brightness.
 To change the brightness of the LED, you use a potentiometer instead of a plain resistor.
-If you want to control LED brightness from software though, you do Pulse Width Modulation (PWM) on an IO pin to which the LED is attached.
+If you want to control LED brightness from software though, you do Pulse Width Modulation (PWM) on an IO pin which the LED is attached to.

 Here in this topic we will be doing just that,